What is Solar Energy

 Solar Energy Pros and Cons

 Some of the solar energy advantages are that it reduces electricity costs and consumption from the grid.
-It is a renewable energy source that does not cause air pollution. · It helps to diversify your energy sources to reduce the chance of power outages.
+It is a renewable energy source that does not cause air pollution. · It helps to diversify energy sources to reduce the chance of power outages and contribute additional energy during peak usage.
 Solar panels are relatively low maintenance with few moving parts depending on the type.

 Some of the solar energy disadvantages are: initial costs, reliability, and recycling.
 Initial costs for equipment and installation can be relatively high, although prices have been declining rapidly and payment mechanisms have been developed to make it easier to finance.
 Solar is dependent on the sun shining, so weather can have an affect on how much energy you are generating and availability may change throughout the day and seasons.
 Although solar does not cause air pollution, the manufacturing of solar panels can have negative effects on the environment.
 There also needs to be work done on finding ways to dispose or recycle used solar panels.